uwkylelee/StockPrediction/README.md

 ### Run by Shell Script

+**_SHELL SCRIPTS ARE ONLY SUPPORTED FOR MAC OS & LINUX_**

 Before running the .sh files, you must change the `user` and `project_path` in .sh files appropriately.
-If you're not sure what your username is, enter below command to see your username.
+If you're not sure what your username is, enter below command to identify your username.

 ```shell
 $ echo $USER